 Pretty much useless as compared to a 6 Meter J pole.

-Overall, given that I use 20 and 40 most, with some occasional use on 80, the GAP Challenger is by far my antenna of choice.
+Overall, given that I use 20 and 40 most, with some occasional use on 80, and given that I almost never do local 80 meter work, the GAP Challenger is by far my antenna of choice for day to day operation.
 About the only issue I have with this, (and any other vertical), is the RFI pickup.
-All vertical antenna pick up RFI much better than dipoles do, so the GAP Challenger picks up RFI really well… Also, given that the sunspots are only going to be around for a few more years, I will revert back to the GAP Challenger for 80-40 operation.
+All vertical antenna pick up RFI much better than dipoles do, so the GAP Challenger picks up RFI really well, except on 15… Also, given that the sunspots are only going to be around for a few more years, I will revert back to the GAP Challenger for 80-40 operation.
 On 20 I will have a beam up soon, so the relative usefulness of the GAP Challenger will be reduced.
 I will then investigate a full sized vertical for 40.
 I do have a second GAP Challenger I bought to mount on my roof.
 I will add an addendum here when that happens.
 If I were in a limited space environment, I would pick the GAP Challenger over any other antenna.
 It is almost invisible when up, (use thin guys), does not need a major radial field, and in general works well for 80-40-20 meter operation.
 Please remember these results are for my installation only.
 You may be able to do better, or worse than this… If by chance you know of a way to tune this antenna on 40 please add it as a comment.
+Would I buy this antenna again, yes, diuspite the issues, it performs so well on 40, and 20 that I really don’t think I could get anything to compare to it without a tower.